griffio/mongodb-01/README.md

 >Tip: If SSL works when using the hostname but connecting with the IP address fails with a validation error, check the hostname matches the certificate’s CN (Common Name) field

-To allow connecting with an IP address, as this would fail hostname validation, use the MongoClientOptions.Builder instead:-
+To allow connecting with an IP address, as this would fail hostname validation, use the MongoClientOptions.Builder instead to allow invalid host names:-

 ``` java